-Treading lightly on the Earth matters.
+Treading lightly is at the heart of our purpose at Earth Greetings.
 Our sustainability policy is to aim for the lightest possible planetary footprint when we create our products, to help people to connect, care and celebrate whilst contributing to a brighter future for wildlife and our planet.

 - We manufacture locally, and in Australia wherever possible, to reduce transportation emissions

 - We choose 100% post-consumer waste for our paper products, made by environmentally certified mills

 - We choose vegetable based printing ink and use a carbon neutral printer dedicated to sustainability

 - We ensure our products are recyclable or biodegradable